Chaunce-y/Weathery/README.md

 ## Project Description

 This app will allow the user to look up the previous and future weather forecast for any city, from 5 days in the past to 10 days in the future.
-It will also provide weather forcasts in some cities down to the minute.
+It will also provide weather forecasts in some cities down to the minute.

 ## API and Data Sample